-Instructors: Eric Lillibridge and Jon Turner
+Instructors: Jon Turner and Kyle Dannenberg

 Students learn to safely operate all equipment used and build the cabinets which will be placed in the project house.
 The project house is usually a large, contemporary home built within close proximity to the Tech Center.
 One house is built every two years.
-This is a two-year program and students completing the program will have had the opportunity to participate in the construction of a house.
+This is a one-year program and students completing the program will have had the opportunity to participate in the construction of a house.

 Students enrolled in Construction learn about "green" building practices such as green roofing, insulation, renewable resources, solar panels, pellet mills and stoves, energy consumption audits, and wind power.